notaika/Ha.BIT/README.md

 - Login Page: A login page.

 # Installation
-IMPORTANT: This is the front-end ONLY.
+IMPORTANT: This is the frontend ONLY.
 For the backend API/server, please navigate to: https://github.com/notaika/Ha.BIT-API

 On your terminal, run:
 1. `npm install`